-- 36:50 Qu: Why did eConsult ask me to contact surgery?
+- 36:50 Qu: Why did eConsult ask me to contact my surgery?

-- 39:50 Qu: Are GPS happy and confident delivering healthcare with new ways of working?
+- 39:50 Qu: Are GPs happy and confident delivering healthcare with these new ways of working?

-- 42:14 Qu: Where and how are the photos I send my GP stored?
+- 42:14 Qu: Where and how are the photos I send to my GP stored?